Who We Are

 Our platform reduces the burden on charities so that they can spend more time concentrating on providing the services to those who need them.
 Our ultimate aim is not only to maintain Ireland’s status as a highly generous population -- The World Giving Index by the Charities Aid Foundation has consistently ranked Ireland in the Top 5 most charitable nations -- but also to be the most efficient and transparent one.
 This is reflected in our vision, mission and values.

-‘To see a transparent system for charity-giving, ensuring more money ends up in the hands of those who need it most.'
+‘To achieve a transparent system for charity-giving, ensuring more money ends up in the hands of those who need it most.‘

 Altruism Ireland believes in building up a partnership of trust with the general public; a trust founded on transparency.
 By placing transparency at heart of charity-giving, we believe more mindful giving will be the consequence.